 - name: restart webserver service: name: httpd state: restarted

-Documentation for each module can be accessed from the command line with the ansible-doc tool:
+You can access the documentation for each module from the command line with the ansible-doc tool.

-For a list of all available modules, see the Module Docs, or run the following at a command prompt:
+For a list of all available modules, see the Collection docs, or run the following at a command prompt.

 - Working with playbooks

 Examples of using modules with /usr/bin/ansible-playbook

 Examples of using modules with the Python API

 Questions?
 Help?
 Ideas?
 Stop by the list on Google Groups